sfigg/commercialization-public/test/wpt/record-heap-snapshot.md

 ms.topic: article
 ---

-# Record a Heap Snapshot
+# Recording a Heap Snapshot

 Windows Performance Recorder (WPR) enables snapshot of heap for specific processes on the system.

 This heap snapshot is different from the [heap analysis recording](https://docs.microsoft.com/en-us/windows-hardware/test/wpt/recording-for-heap-analysis), as it takes snapshot view of heap.
 For example, a Heap Snapshot saves all heap allocation information in the database.
-When the SingleSnapshot command is executed, it exports the allocation information to the trace buffer.
+When the **SingleSnapshot** command is executed, it exports the allocation information to the trace buffer.
 The snapshot contains allocation information including all stacks that are created after the snapshot was enabled.

 ## To capture a heap snapshot trace

 1. Enable the heap snapshot trace
 There two ways of enabling a heap snapshot trace, by process name and by process ID.

-The following example uses image name:
+The following example uses the process name:
 ```
  wpr -snapshotconfig heap -name heaptest.exe           //query snapshot config
  wpr -snapshotconfig heap -name heaptest.exe enable    //enable snapshot config

- Example using PID:
+ The following example uses the process ID or PID:
  wpr -snapshotconfig heap -pid 8048 enable                //enable snapshot config
  ```